AlpInsider is supported by its audience. If you purchase through links on our site, we may earn a commission at no extra cost to you. Learn more.

 Climbing all day in wet socks isn’t just uncomfortable - it can also be downright dangerous.
 Wet socks are the main cause of blisters that slow you down and take your focus off the mountain.
 In addition, once you stop moving, wet socks can quickly leave your feet freezing inside your mountaineering boots.

 It’s fairly easy to accidentally soak your shoes with a creek crossing early in the day.
 Thankfully, an extra pair of liner socks weighs almost nothing.
 Bring one along and keep your feet happy.
+Check out our page on the best sock to avoid blisters.

 10. Extra Bars